liam-mitchell/inne/README.md

 inne++ will compute the overall number of top-N scores for every player, and display the top 20.

 If 'with ties' is specified, inne++ will consider a tie for the score to count towards the rankings, even if that means taking more than N rankings for the level.

+### Display point rankings
+- *point rankings*

+inne++ will compute the total number of points for all players, and display the top 20.

+Points are computed by giving players 20 points for 0th rankings, 19 for 1st, etc.

+### Display your points
+- *points*
+- *points for <username>*

+inne++ will tell you how many points you have (see 'point rankings' above).

+If no username is specified, inne++ will use the one you specified earlier.

+### Find a level ID by level name
+- *level id for <level>*

+inne++ will tell you the level ID for the specified level (eg. S-D-15-04 for 'supercomplexity').

+### Find the name of a level by ID
+- *level name for <level>*

+inne++ will tell you the name of the specified level (eg. 'supercomplexity' for S-D-15-04)

 ### Display your top N count
 - *how many*